michalismeng/ntua-compilers/README.md

 ## How to run

-After building the executable image, you should find in the compiler directory an executable file name 'compiler'.
+After building the executable image, you should find in the compiler directory an executable file named 'compiler'.

-To execute it run
+To run, execute

 ```
 ./compiler /path/to/pcl_file.pcl